TomMeHo/vsMetaFileEncoder/README.md

 ---
 **NOTE**

 Synology has deprecated VideoStation (faka DS Video).
-Therefore, it does not really make sense to further develop this archive.
+Therefore, it does not really make sense to further develop this repo.
 So, please consider it being deprecated.
 In case you need this for last-minute actions to get your videos archived and need therefore this code, please feel free to hand-in your suggestions.
 I'll archive this repo by end of 2024.

 ---